rubenvannieuwpoort/posts/division-by-constant-unsigned-integers.md

 }
 ```

-Let's start with the implementation of the `precompute` function.
+Let's continue with the implementation of the `precompute` function.
 First, we define a variable `divdata` to hold the result.
 I'll save you the trouble and note that the case $d = 1$ needs to be handled separately.
 If we work out this case by hand we see that when we set $\ell = \lceil \log_2(1) \rceil - 1$ we get $m = 2^{N - 1}$ and $\frac{m \cdot n}{2^{N - 1}} = n$.
 While this is mathematically correct, we can't use the `fast_divide` function to evaluate this expression, because it divides by $2^{N - 1}$ while the `fast_divide` function implements this as a right shift by $N$, followed by another right shift.
 This last right shift would have to be a right shift by negative one.
 Technically, you could say that this is a right shift by one, but most architectures don't work this way and even if it would, we would lose a bit that has been shifted out by the first shift.

-Luckily, we use a trick.
+Luckily, we can use a trick.
 If we set both `divdata.mul` and `divdata.add` to $2^N - 1$, things will work out since
 $$ n \cdot 2^N \leq n \cdot (2^N - 1) + 2^N - 1 < (n + 1) \cdot 2^N $$

-So let's write a skeleton for the `precompute` function that only handles the case $d = 1$:
+So let's write a skeleton for the `precompute` function.
+For now, it only handles the case $d = 1$:
 ```
 divdata_t precompute(uint d) {
 	divdata_t divdata;